Sony’s new Aibo robot dog is much smarter than before and ‘loves anything pink’

 Aibo gets to know you

-But the most notable advancements come thanks to artificial intelligence (AI).
+But the most notable advances come thanks to artificial intelligence (A.I.).
 The technology, which has come a long way since Aibo was last seen shuffling along the carpet, enables the robotic pet to react to what it sees, modifying its behavior over time as it becomes increasingly familiar with its owner and other people that it meets.

 Cameras behind Aibo’s eyes help it detect obstacles as it moves around, and it’ll even take a photo for you if you ask, while built-in sensors enable it to respond to spoken commands.
 It’ll even take kindly to a gentle pat on the head or tummy tickle.